diogo-fernan/malsub/README.md

 *malsub* is a Python 3.6.x framework that wraps several web services of **online malware and URL analysis sites** through their **RESTful Application Programming Interfaces (APIs)**.
 It supports submitting files or URLs for analysis, retrieving reports by hash values, domains, IPv4 addresses or URLs, downloading samples and other files, making generic searches and getting API quota values.
 The framework is designed in a modular way so that new services can be added with ease by following the provided **template module** and functions to make HTTP `GET` and `POST` requests and to pretty print results.
 This approach avoids having to write individual and specialized wrappers for each and every API by leveraging what they have in common in their calls and responses.
 The framework is also multi-threaded and dispatches service API functions across a thread pool for each input argument, meaning that it spawns a pool of threads per each file provided for submission or per each hash value provided for report retrieval, for example.

-The following publicly available services are currently included in *malsub*:
+The following services are currently included in *malsub*:

 * [AVCaesar](https://avcaesar.malware.lu/);
 * [Have I been pwned?](https://haveibeenpwned.com/);